SAP/jenkins-library/documentation/docs/pipelines/cloud-sdk/configuration.md

 ### checkmarxScan

-The `checkmarxScan` stage has been merged into the project "Piper" stage security.
+The `checkmarxScan` stage has been merged into the project "Piper" stage `security`.
 To configure Checkmarx please configure the step `checkmarxExecuteScan` as described [in the step documentation](https://sap.github.io/jenkins-library/steps/checkmarxExecuteScan/).

 ### productionDeployment